ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 this view to derive information such as shared risk resource groups, capacity regions and available in-network cache locations, which can be used to improve the robustness and performance of the application traffic.

+Given specific properties, an ALTO server may construct the abstract network elements on demand.
+For example, as shown in [](#uc-cr), when an ALTO client only demands the capacity region, an ALTO server can identify and construct an abstract network element for each bottleneck link for the specific query.
+Thus, an ALTO server can minimize the information exposed to a client.

+# Changes since -08

+This revision

+- fixes a few spelling errors
+- emphasizes that abstract network elements can be generated on demand in both introduction and motivating use cases